 Champion What Is Important to Each Other

-Two strong individuals with a healthy self-esteem create the most successful relationships.
+Two strong individuals with healthy self-esteem create the most successful relationships.
 They can be dramatically different in every way, but these couples have a knack for championing what is important to each other.
 Instead of settling on a compromise that will disappoint them both, they look for ways for both of them to be happy, even thrilled.
-Having limits to work within actually stimulates us to solve the problem in new ways.
-And if we go a step further and choose to see unlimited possibility, our creativity goes into overdrive and we find amazing solutions we didn't previously believe possible.

 There was a time in my marriage when we were raising three small children and our budget was extremely tight.
 Due to financial constraints, we chose to go out only once a month.
 We were trying to plan for our next date (within a specified budget); my husband really wanted to go to a particular movie, but I wanted to go to my favorite restaurant for a gourmet meal.
 If we had compromised, either we would have gone to his movie (and I would have had to cook dinner as usual—and been resentful) OR I would have had a nice dinner out (and he would have missed his movie—and possibly been resentful).
-And would he have thoroughly enjoyed the movie, knowing I wasn't happy?
-Or would I have thoroughly enjoyed the gourmet meal, knowing he wasn't happy?
+And would he have thoroughly enjoyed the movie, knowing I was unhappy?
+Probably not.
+And could I have thoroughly enjoyed the gourmet meal, knowing he was disappointed?
 How would that compromise have helped us build a successful, enduring marriage?

 It took a bit of talking, but we figured out a solution.
 Since I really only wanted a night off from cooking, my husband volunteered to grill my favorite meal; we spent some quality time with our children, and then we went to a later showing of the movie he wanted to see—not just a win-win but a win-win-win solution!